Benjamin Israelow

 About

 Benjamin Israelow is a scholar working on Infectious Diseases, Hepatology and Molecular Biology.
 According to data from OpenAlex, Benjamin Israelow has authored 15 papers receiving a total of 1.4k indexed citations (citations by other indexed papers that have themselves been cited), including 7 papers in Infectious Diseases, 6 papers in Hepatology and 5 papers in Molecular Biology.
-Recurrent topics in Benjamin Israelow’s work include Hepatitis C virus research (6 papers), SARS-CoV-2 and COVID-19 Research (6 papers) and COVID-19 Clinical Research Studies (4 papers).
-Benjamin Israelow is often cited by papers focused on Hepatitis C virus research (6 papers), SARS-CoV-2 and COVID-19 Research (6 papers) and COVID-19 Clinical Research Studies (4 papers).
+Recurrent topics in Benjamin Israelow’s work include SARS-CoV-2 and COVID-19 Research (6 papers), Hepatitis C virus research (6 papers) and MicroRNA in disease regulation (4 papers).
+Benjamin Israelow is often cited by papers focused on SARS-CoV-2 and COVID-19 Research (6 papers), Hepatitis C virus research (6 papers) and MicroRNA in disease regulation (4 papers).
 Benjamin Israelow collaborates with scholars based in United States and France.
-Benjamin Israelow's co-authors include Matthew J. Evans, Akiko Iwasaki, Tianyang Mao, Marion Sourisseau, Robert Homer, Gavriel Mullokandov, Brian D. Brown, Eric Song, Huiping Dong and Navpreet Tung and has published in prestigious journals such as Science, The Journal of Experimental Medicine and Nature Communications.
+Benjamin Israelow's co-authors include Matthew J. Evans, Akiko Iwasaki, Tianyang Mao, Marion Sourisseau, Robert Homer, Gavriel Mullokandov, Brian D. Brown, Eric Song, Huiping Dong and Alessia Baccarini and has published in prestigious journals such as Science, Nature Communications and The Journal of Experimental Medicine.

 In The Last Decade